How to make Word documents accessible

 Test using a screen reader

-- links that sound long or unclear when read aloud
+- confusing wording when read aloud

-Popular free screen readers include:
+Common free screen readers

 - NVDA (Windows)